Donatella Versace: Career

 Donatella has designed advertising campaigns for Versace that included Madonna, Courtney Love, Christina Aguilera, Jonathan Rhys Meyers, Demi Moore, Nicki Minaj, Lady Gaga, Beyoncé and January Jones.
 She designed the green Versace dress of Jennifer Lopez, also known as the "Jungle-Dress", which was worn by Lopez at the 42nd Grammy Awards in 2000.
 In 2015, she appeared in the AW15 ad campaign of its direct competitor Givenchy.

 Donatella designed the Palazzo Versace Australia resort on the Gold Coast, Queensland, Australia, which opened in September 2000, and played a major role in the design of the Palazzo Versace Dubai, the second Palazzo Versace hotel, which opened in November 2016.
 She also designed a Mini Cooper car for the Life Ball.
 In September 2017, Donatella Versace set up a tribute show dedicated to her brother.

-On March 12, 2025, after almost 28 years as CEO of the Versace brand, she announced her departure, a position she will hold until the summer when Dario Vitale, the former design and image director of Italian brand Miu Miu will take over.
+On 12 March 2025, after almost 28 years as CEO of the Versace brand, she announced her departure, a position she will hold until the summer when Dario Vitale, the former design and image director of Italian brand Miu Miu will take over.

+Personal life

 Versace and her former husband, American model Paul Beck have two children: daughter Allegra Versace Beck (born 30 June 1986), and son Daniel Versace Beck (born 1989).
 Her marriage with Paul Beck ended in 2000.

 She was addicted to cocaine for 18 years until 2005.
 She was a heavy smoker, but quit in 2014.

+She reportedly divides her time between residences in Milan and on Lake Maggiore.